This is my actionable guide to content marketing strategy in 2023.

 The moral of the story is:

-Businesses that use innovative ways to delight their consumers – care about their customers, over-deliver customers’ expectations, are available to help them when needed, try to keep them happy — in short, make ‘customer convenience’ a top priority will thrive.
+Businesses that use innovative ways to delight their consumers – care about their customers, over-deliver customers’ expectations, are available to help them when needed, and try to keep them happy — in short, make ‘customer convenience’ a top priority will thrive.

-On the other hand, the ones who try to sell their stuff somehow, don’t meet customers’ needs and expectations and use dubious marketing and sales techniques will struggle to survive.
+On the other hand, the ones who try to sell their stuff somehow, don’t meet customers’ needs and expectations, and use dubious marketing and sales techniques will struggle to survive.

 The choice is yours!